PrateekCoder/pdsnd_github/README.md

 * A terminal application (Terminal on Mac and Linux or Cygwin on Windows).

 ### Credits
 Thank You Udacity for providing Programming For Data Science With Python Nanodegree Program.
-It was very helpful.
+It was very helpful.Also thanks to my family for supporting me with the financials for the course.